-We’re happy to say that our stay went great, and we enjoyed it as much as we believe Irie and Tiki did.
-Much of our success, we think, was due to some careful packing before this and other overnight excursions we take with the dogs.
-Along with other items we packed for the trip including food, water, and bowls, we packed some items specifically for the hotel room.
+Are you planning a hotel stay with your dog?
+Tiki is a longtime traveler, and Barli made his first hotel visit just three weeks after his adoption.
+Much of our success with Barli’s first stays, we think, was due to some careful packing.
+Along with other items we pack for each trip including food, water, and bowls, we packed some products specifically for the hotel room.
 We count these among our must-have items when staying in a hotel room with your dog:

-- Poop bags.
 Bring them.
 Use them.
 Be a good ambassador for dog travelers and make the hotel glad they are pet-friendly!
+Our favorite: Earth Rated Poop Bags.
+They’re larger and thicker than most and have a 100 percent leak-proof guarantee.

-- A Lint Roller.
 Just as with the bedsheet, you want to do everything you can to leave the hotel room fur-free.
 A quick once-over with a good lint roller can remove any trace that your furry family member was in the room!
+Another great option: dishwashing gloves or a squeegee.
+Dampen the silicone of the squeegee or the palm of the gloves before wiping over upholstery or carpet to roll up pet fur!

 If you’ll be leaving your dog unattended in your hotel room (permitted at some but not all hotels), you’ll also need to pack a crate.
 We don’t leave our dogs while we’re traveling so we don’t pack this.